Unwrap the Present: How to Use This Essential Italian Tense

 Lasciate sempre la cucina sporca? — Do you always leave the kitchen dirty?

-Since Italian present-tense questions can look exactly the same as Italian present-tense statements, it’s incredibly important to raise the intonation for these sentences much more than you would in English.
-Italians always do so; it’s part of that flowery, wildly pitched sound that probably got you interested in speaking to Italians in the first place!
+Since Italian questions can look exactly the same as statements in the present tense, it’s important to raise the intonation for these sentences much more than you would in English.

 Listen to some Italians asking questions and then try to mimic that level of pitch variation.
 You must get this right!

-Otherwise, it’s all too common for certain Italian girlfriends to fly off the handle over totally innocent questions asked by their poor American boyfriends who I swear were just seeking information and not trying to make a statement but lacked that emphasized Italian upper inflection at the end of the phrase, and really wished they’d practiced that harder…
+Otherwise, certain Italian girlfriends might fly off the handle over totally innocent questions asked by their poor American boyfriend who I swear was just seeking information and not making a statement but lacked that emphasized Italian upper inflection, and really wished they’d practiced it more…

-If you don’t want to completely forswear Italian romance, another—perhaps safer—way to turn a present tense phrase into a question is to add a question tag at the end.
+If you don’t want to completely forswear Italian romance, a safer way to turn a present tense phrase into a question is to add a question tag at the end.

 Lavorano a casa, non è vero? — They work at home, don’t they?